Wallpaper-Engine-Team/wallpaper-engine-docs/docs/en/scene/scenescript/reference/class/IAnimationLayer.md

 # SceneScript Class IAnimationLayer

 This class represents a puppet warp or 3D model animation layer.
+New animation layers can be created with the following config properties:
+* **config.blendin**: Boolean - Automatically blend the start of the animation smoothly.
+* **config.blendout**: Boolean - Automatically blend the end of the animation smoothly.
+* **config.blendtime**: Number - Time in seconds how long blending in and out will take.
+* **config.autosort**: Boolean - Insert layer after all opaque layers, but before any additive layers.

 ## Properties